 “You have to make sure the pathways are clear so he doesn’t bump into things and make sure the doors are shut going down the stairs,” he explains.

 Fales decided to take to the web and share Ray Charles’ story, but he never could have imagined how popular his new pup would become.

-At 6-months-old, the insanely photogenic Ray now has a passionate following of fans on the Internet.
-In fact, his Facebook page — which includes hundreds of photographs of the sweet-faced puppy dressed in pajamas, donning sunglasses and showing off his Boston Bruins fan gear — has earned more than 65,000 “likes” to date.
+At 6-months-old, the insanely photogenic Ray already had a passionate following of fans on the Internet.
+In fact, his Facebook page — which includes hundreds of photographs of the sweet-faced puppy dressed in pajamas, donning sunglasses and showing off his Boston Bruins fan gear — has earned more than 120,000 “likes” to date.

 According to his Facebook page, Fales’s and Ray’s mission is to encourage others.

 “I believe I was born the way I was so that I could help inspire others who are born with physical/mental disabilities to always live their lives to the fullest and do as much as they can with what they are given,” the page reads.

 Ray was once named “the cutest dog on the Internet”.
 Fales says it seems the whole world is enamored with Ray Charles.

 “At the time I didn’t think anything of it,” Fales tells TODAY.com.
 “I never in a million years would’ve thought it would take off from there.”